phoityne/pms-dxt/README.md

 > ⚠ **Note**
 > The included executable files are currently built **only for Windows**.
-> They will not run on macOS or Linux.
+> They will not run on Linux.
 > Support for additional platforms may be added in the future.
 >
 > If you see a DLL error when running a tool, you may need to install the
 > **Microsoft Visual C++ Redistributable** from:
 > [https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist)
 >

+## Automated Binary Builds via GitHub Actions (Trial)

+`pms-dxt` uses GitHub Actions to automatically build executable binaries of `pty-mcp-server` for various operating systems and CPU architectures.
+These builds ensure that `.dxt` packages are available for multiple platforms, making deployment seamless across environments.

+This setup is still in trial phase and may be subject to changes or limitations.
+For more details, refer to the [GitHub Actions workflows](https://github.com/phoityne/pms-dxt/actions).

 ----